 The practice followed best practice guidelines when delivering dental care.
 These included guidance from the Faculty of General Dental Practice (FGDP) and NICE.
 The practice focused strongly on prevention and the dentists were aware of the 'Delivering Better Oral Health' toolkit (DBOH) with regards to fluoride application and oral hygiene advice.
-The practice also had a Dental Hygiene and Therapist to support patient needs.
+The practice also had an oral health educator to support patient needs.